Jat Sikh: Adoption of Sikhism

+Political ascendancy

+The majority of Sikh rulers hailed from a Jat background.
 At least nine of the 12 Misls of the Sikh Confederacy were led by Jat Sikhs, who would form the vast majority of Sikh chiefs.
 Of the remaining three misls, the Ahluwalias were led by Kalals who claimed descent from Jats, the Ramgarhia Misl was founded by both Tarkhans and Jats, and the Dallewalia Misl was founded by both Khatris and Jats.
 According to W. H. McLeod, the Jat Sikhs dominated the Sikh Confederacy during the 18th century.
 The Jat states of the 18th century conducted marital alliances with one another, such as between the Sukerchakias and Jind.

 Ranjit Singh, the founder of the Sikh Empire, was also of a Jat Sikh background.
 Ranjit Singh was of peasant origins but formed a unified Sikh state with a powerful military and efficient administration.
 Ranjit Singh formed a sovereign state despite his Jat Sikh background and conflict from fellow Sikh misls.
 By 1799, Ranjit Singh had conquered Lahore and much of Punjab, laying the groundwork for the empire.
 Many prominent families of the Sikh Empire's court, such as the Majithias and Sandhawalias, were also of Jat origin.